 - Powerful 1,200 motor

-- Motorized floor tool is great even on carpet because in addition to the brush roll it actually vibrates carpet to provide additional agitation
+- The motorized floor tool is great even on carpets because in addition to the brush roll it vibrates carpet to provide additional agitation

 - Main floor tool swivels

-- Sealed system keeps allergens where they should be -- inside the bag
+- The sealed system keeps allergens where they should be – inside the bag

 - Their top of the line variant is ridiculously expensive!

 - Purchasing bags will add up over time

 - Short power cord – just 22 feet

 First off, let’s talk about the similarities of all the C3 canister vacuum across all variants.
 Let’s start with the motor – all variants come equipped with the Vortex Motor, manufactured by Miele.
 This motor has an output of 1,200 watts.